-The TULSA-PRO® system is designed to provide precise, flexible and durable ablation of a surgeon defined region of prostate while actively protecting the urethra and rectum to help preserve the patient's natural functional abilities.
+The TULSA-PRO® system is designed to provide customizable and predictable ablation of a surgeon defined region of prostate while actively protecting the urethra and rectum to help preserve the patient's natural functional abilities.
 To date, over 2,000 global TULSA-PRO® procedures have been performed by more than 100 physicians at over 30 commercial and 20 clinical research sites.